matiollipt/GO-graph-definition-text-transformer/README.md

  - **is_a**: ['GO:0015986']}

  ---

 The nodes contain attributes describing the corresponding GO terms, and these are the essential ones that appear in every node:

 - ***name***: unique identifier of the term in a human-readable format
 - ***namespace***: one of the three major ontologies (MF, CC or BP) to which the term belongs
 - ***definition***: a short description of what the GO term means for humans.
 It can also contains references to publications defining the term (e.g. PMID:10873824).

-In this exercise, we use the GO terms' definitions to fine-tune a LLM as a text classifier of GO aspects.

->**Fine-tuning** is a powerful technique in machine learning that involves using models that have undergone **semi-supervised training** on extensive data from various sources.
-This process imparts the model with underlying semantic features of the language.
-After pre-training, the model is further trained in a **supervised manner** for a specific task, such as text generation, classification, or label prediction (for instance, identifying whether emails are spam or not).
-During this phase, the deeper encoded features of the pre-trained model are retained, but the trainable parameters of the output layer(s) are adjusted.
-For example, a feed-forward neural network followed by a softmax function can be added for binary classification of "spam" vs "not spam."
-These steps embody the concept of [Transfer Learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/), a powerful machine learning technique that involves applying knowledge learned from one task effectively to another task.

 ### Dataset Preparation